A Rare Case of Triple-Negative Breast Cancer with RAD51D Gene Mutation

 Abstract

-Introduction: The heterogeneity of breast cancer (BC) subtypes poses a significant challenge, with carcinogenesis involving multiple stages and genes, including proto-oncogenes, tumor suppressor genes, and DNA repair genes.
+Background: The heterogeneity of breast cancer (BC) subtypes poses a significant challenge, with carcinogenesis involving multiple stages and genes, including proto-oncogenes, tumor suppressor genes, and DNA repair genes.
 Next-generation sequencing has expanded access to multigene panels, such as RAD51 paralogs, which increase the risk of ovarian cancer and possibly triple-negative (TN) BC.

 Case presentation: We present a rare case of a 45-year-old woman with TNBC and a RAD51D gene mutation.
 Mammography and breast ultrasonography revealed an irregular, 30 mm hypoechoic area and dystrophic calcifications in the right breast.
 Immunohistochemistry showed a lack of expression of ER, RP, HER-2, and P53, with 50% of neoplastic cell nuclei positive for Ki-67.
 Next-generation sequencing revealed a mutation in RAD51D and MUYTH genes.
 The patient underwent partial mastectomy, chemotherapy, and prophylactic mastectomy.